-The Trade Bill will work together with the Customs Bill to put in place the necessary legal powers to operate a fully functioning trade policy and set the groundwork to becoming an independent global trading nation.
+The Trade Bill will work together with the Taxation (Cross-border Trade) Act 2018 to put in place legal powers which are necessary in order to operate a fully functioning trade policy and set the groundwork to becoming an independent global trading nation.
 This will ensure the UK is ready for the first day after exiting the EU, providing necessary certainty for individuals, businesses, and international trading partners.

 The Trade Bill focuses on providing continuity for businesses and consumers.
 It will:

-- create powers so the UK can transition trade agreements that currently exist between the EU and other countries, and which we are party to through our EU membership
+create powers so the UK can transition trade agreements that exist between the EU and other countries, and which we are party to while a member of the EU

-Further tax-related elements of the UK’s trade policy will be legislated in the Treasury’s Customs Bill, as part of the creation of a new UK tariff regime.
+Further tax-related elements of the UK’s trade policy have been legislated for in the Taxation (Cross-border Trade) Act 2018, as part of the creation of a new UK tariff regime.